- Chart

 Ideal Investor Profile

-The ideal investor for ProShares Short High Yield ETF is an experienced trader or sophisticated investor who understands the risks associated with inverse and leveraged products.
-This ETF is best suited for those with a short-term trading horizon who are looking to speculate on a decline in the high-yield bond market or to hedge existing long positions in high-yield debt.
+The ideal investor for ProShares Short High Yield is an experienced trader or sophisticated investor who understands the risks associated with inverse ETFs and the high-yield bond market.
+It is suitable for those seeking short-term hedging or tactical plays.

 Market Risk

-ProShares Short High Yield ETF is best suited for active traders and hedgers.
-It is generally not recommended for long-term investors or those seeking to passively track a market index due to the compounding effects that can lead to performance drift over time.
+ProShares Short High Yield is best suited for active traders and short-term investors, not for long-term buy-and-hold strategies due to the effects of daily rebalancing and compounding risk.

 Summary